 Because I cook so much and do so many things habitually, I sometimes forget that the things I do without thinking can help someone else.
 That’s how the How to Chop an Onion without Crying post and video happened.
 It was a response to a literal cry for help by a relative who wanted to dice an onion without crying.
 I made the video for her but found out it helped more than I imagined.

 What would you like to know more about?

-I love sharing these shortcuts and kitchen hacks, and I hope if you have a kitchen challenge, you’ll leave a reply or email me at firstname.lastname@example.org with Kitchen Help in the subject line.
-In addition to the onion chopping video, we also just added a new post on making Dad’s Deviled Eggs.
+I love sharing these shortcuts and kitchen hacks, and I hope if you have a home, kitchen or family challenge, please leave a reply or email me at email@example.com.
+Better yet, sign up below for all the great tips and recipes from Moving Toward Better.
+In addition to the onion chopping video, check out our post on making Faster Deviled Eggs.
 That is a special dish I learned from my dad that I make for Easter, Fourth of July and any summer family get together.